 Incidents during the day should be treated as follows:

-• DURING LESSON TIMES: children may be sent the reception or the class where first aiders are located for an assessment of the severity of any illness or injury and appropriate action will be taken.
+• DURING LESSON TIMES: children may be sent the reception or the class where first aiders are located (as per the first aid timetable) for an assessment of the severity of any illness or injury and appropriate action will be taken.

-• BREAK: children may be brought to the first aid room for treatment.
+• BREAK: children may be brought to the first aid room for treatment or see the qualified first aider on the playground.

 • LUNCHTIMES: treatment The Lunch Time Manager Mrs Barnett will call on First Aiders as needed and may contact other first aiders or the Headteacher for support.
 Children will be treated by outside by Miss H James, Mrs J Deakin, Miss J Deakin, or Miss Sanders or may be brought to the first aid room for treatment if the injury is serious.